linzhoucool/ObjectOrientedJavascript/functionsExercise1.md

 ---

 ## 6
-You are given an array of objects representing info about developers who have signed up to attend a coding.
+You are given an array of objects representing info about developers who have signed up to attend a coding meetup.
 The list is ordered according to who signed up first.

 Your task is to return one of the following strings: